andrewfargo/mp-games-maven/README.md

 2. See Stats
 3. Instructions
 4. Quit
+5. Configure

 To select an option, type the corresponding number and press Enter.

 ## Playing the Game

-- You have 6 attempts to guess the 5-letter target word.
+- By default you have 6 attempts to guess the 5-letter target word.
 - After each guess, you will receive feedback:

   - **GREEN**: The letter is in the correct position.